-Bikepacking, in essence, is a multi-day tour by bike, completed on mixed terrain or entirely off-road with the rider carrying their equipment about themselves and their bike.
+Bikepacking, in essence, is a multi-day tour by bike, completed on mixed terrain or entirely off-road with the rider carrying their equipment on their bike.

-Bikepacking is "the ultimate freedom", according to Lee Craigie, a former GB XC mountain biker and founding member of the Adventure Syndicate – a group of women actively challenging riders to seek out new adventures and question their limits.
+Bikepacking is "the ultimate freedom", according to Lee Craigie, a former Great Britain XC mountain biker and founding member of the Adventure Syndicate, a group of women actively challenging riders to seek out new adventures and question their limits.

 Where do you 'go bikepacking'?

-However, there are specific events designed to bring bikepackers together, as well as larger scale endurance races (like the Transcontinental) where most competitors will carry all they need aboard the bike.
+There are also specific events designed to bring bikepackers together, as well as larger scale endurance races (like the Tour Divide) where most competitors will carry all they need aboard the bike.

 Do I need to worry about safety?